 In the 2016/17 school year, the service was promoted by 58.049 students, and 245 hospital sections were activated with a total of 784 teachers

 To what extent does the initiative have an influence on institutional policy (or potential influence) of the (educational) organization?

-An electronic class register is used in many hospital sections.
-It started as an experiment and spread to Piedmont and subsequently to other regions of Italy.
-In Piedmont all the hospital school sections use the electronic class register.
-At institutional level, the intention is to use a single electronic class register for all the hospital sections involved.
+The project responds to the need to share the educational path between family, school of belonging and hospital school.
+The electronic register is used today in many hospital sections.
+Started as an experimentation, it spread to Piedmont (where today it is used by all the hospital sections) to other sections in Italy.
+At the institutional level, the intention is to use to a single electronic register for the hospital school.